Group actions on spheres with rank one isotropy: Introduction

+As a consequence of Corollary B, we show that $G=PSL_2(q)$, where $q\geq 5$ is a prime, admits a $G$-homotopy representation with cyclic $2$-subgroup isotropy.
+Note that none of the simple groups $PSL_2(q)$, $q >7$, admit orthogonal representation spheres with rank one isotropy (see Section \ref{sec:simple}), so the actions we construct provide an infinite family of new examples of \emph{non-linear} actions.

+More generally, using Theorem A, we obtain many new non-linear $G$-CW-complex examples.
+In particular, we show that the alternating group $A_6$ admits finite $G$-CW-complexes $X \simeq S^n$ with rank one isotropy (see Example \ref{ex:asix}).
+We also discuss why $G=A_7$ can not admit such actions if we require $X$ to be an $G$-homotopy representation with rank one prime power isotropy (see Example \ref{ex:aseven}).
+In fact we show exactly which of the rank two simple groups (see the list in \cite[p.423]{adem-smith1}) can admit such actions.

+\begin{thmc} Let $G$ be a finite simple group of rank two.
+Then there exists a finite $G$-homotopy representation with rank one isotropy of prime power order if and only if $G$ is one of the following: (i) $PSL_2(q)$, $q\geq 5$, (ii) $PSL_2 (q^2)$, $q \geq 3$, (iii) $ PSU_3(3)$, or (iv) $ PSU_3(4)$. \end{thmc}

+We remark that $G = PSL_3(q)$, $q$ odd, and $G = PSU_3(q)$, with $9 \mid (q+1)$, are the rank two simple groups that are not $\Qd(p)$-free\footnote{This case seems to have been overlooked in \cite[p.430]{adem-smith1}} at some odd prime.
+The remaining simple groups $G=PSU_3(q)$, $q\geq 5$, are eliminated by the Borel-Smith conditions (see Section \ref{sec:simple}).
+The groups $PSU_3(3)$ and $PSU_3(4)$ have a linear actions on spheres with rank one prime power isotropy.
+We note that the group $G=PSU_3(3)$ does not satisfy the rank one intersection property (see Example \ref{ex:PSU(3,3)}).

+In Section \ref{sec:examples}, we give the motivation for condition (ii) in Theorem A on the $q$-rank of the normalizer quotients $N_G(H)/H$ for all the subgroups $H \in \cH$.
+It is used in a crucial way (at the algebraic level) in the construction of a finite $G$-CW-complex $X\simeq S^n$ with rank one isotropy in $\cH$, which is a $G$-homotopy representation.
+However, condition (ii) in Theorem A is actually \emph{necessary} only for the subgroups $H \in \cH$ such that $X^H \neq \emptyset$ (see Remark \ref{rem:necessity2}), but not, in general, for all rank one $p$-subgroups (see Example \ref{ex:aseven}).
+Determining the precise list of necessary and sufficient conditions is still an open problem.

-We will obtain Theorem A from a more general technical result, Theorem \ref{thm:maintech}, which accepts as input a suitable collection of $\cF_p$-representations (see Definition \ref{def:sylowrep}), and produces a finite $G$-CW complex.
-Theorem \ref{thm:maintech} is used to construct the action in Example \ref{ex:aseven} for $G= A_7$ with rank one $p$-group isotropy.
-In principle, it could be used to construct other interesting non-linear examples for finite groups with specified $p$-group isotropy.
+We will obtain Theorem A from a more general technical result, Theorem \ref{thm:maintech}, which accepts as input a compatible collection of representations defined on all $p$-subgroups of $G$, for a given set of primes (see Definition \ref{def:sylowrep}), and produces a finite $G$-CW complex.
+In principle, Theorem \ref{thm:maintech} can be used to construct other interesting non-linear examples for finite groups with specified $p$-group isotropy.